Our research is editorially independent but we may earn a commission for purchases made through our links.

 Kruger National Park, South Africa

-Kruger National Park is an ideal place to visit for animal lovers, and there are six birds here that are favored by bird watchers.
+A top wildlife watching park in Africa, Kruger National Park is an ideal place to visit for animal lovers, and there are six birds here that are favored by bird watchers.
 The park is a game reserve that spans around 20,000 square kilometers.
 If you can spot the saddle-billed stork, kori bustard, martial eagle, southern ground hornbill, and Pel’s fishing owl, then you’ve completed the set and earned a coveted birdwatching honor.
 It’s pretty easy to see the large vultures flying overhead here, but some of the others are much more challenging and take considerable patience.
 The Luvuvhu River is a popular birdwatching spot, and there are local tour groups that take visitors on safaris to get the best views.
 Safaris also introduce tourists to the elephants, lions, rhinos, and other mammals that call the region home.

 Cape May, New Jersey, USA

 The town of Cape May is a popular vacation spot on the east coast of the U.S., and also just so happens to be a prime spot for birdwatchers.
 This is because many birds migrate through this area when they fly south for warmer winter weather.
-The best time to visit Cape May as a birdwatcher is in fall.
+The best time to visit Cape May as a birdwatcher is in the fall.
 Keep an eye out for a wide variety of songbirds, hawks, seabirds, and shorebirds when you visit.

 Everglades National Park, Florida, USA